Hazelfire/thesis/index.md

   creates a tool to help aid decision in choosing what ITP should be used for a given project.
 declaration: "I certify that except where due acknowledgment has been made, the work is that of the author alone; the work has not been submitted previously, in whole or in part, to qualify for any other academic award; the content of the thesis is the result of work which has been carried out since the official commencement date of the approved research program; any editorial work, paid or unpaid, carried out by a third party is acknowledged; and, ethics procedures and guidelines have been followed."
+acknowledgment: |
+  I would like to acknowledge my supervisor Maria Spichkova for her guidance and high expectations for this project.
+I would also like to thank Flora Salim for inspiring me to further invest myself into research and never stopping in opening doors for me.
 header-includes: <script defer src="src/bundle.js"></script>
 link-citations: true
 linkReferences: true
+biblio-style: unsrt
 header-logo: Images/rmit-logo.png
 ---
 # Introduction